informramiz/behavioral-cloning/README.md

 A screenshot of Simulator
 ![Simulator](simulator1.png)

-Mainly track-1 was used for training and testing but trained model is well generalized so it also performs well on track-2 as well.
+Mainly track-1 (the one on the left) was used for training and testing but trained model is well generalized so it also performs well on track-2 as well.

 # Solution Design